Wednesday, November 28, 2012

 Getting Ready

 I've barely slept the last 2 nights.
 Packing and unpacking in my head.
 Awake or asleep--it doesn't matter.
 I'm packing!
-I need clothing for daytime shopping and clothing for evening dinners, I need shoes for walking and shoes for looking fancy.
+I need clothing for daytime shopping and for evening dinners; I need shoes for walking and for looking fancy.
 And handbags--I need handbags.
-They by far are my most important item to pack.
+They are by far my most important items to pack.
 They are my ruination.
 My downfall.
 The one thing I feel most guilty about.
-However, I can honestly say they've all been gifts via my husband.
+However, I can honestly say they've all been gifts from my husband.
 There, I've just alleviated my guilt--a little bit.

 So, in my hours of fitful sleep, I have repacked my one suitcase (yes, I said one, it's a short trip) several times.
-Along with clothing and shoes and handbags, there is jewelry to think about and also cosmetic choices--I just love my make-up!
+Along with clothing, shoes, and handbags, there is jewelry and cosmetics to consider — I just love my makeup!
 Can you understand why I'm not sleeping well?
 No?
 Well, that's OK, I get it.
 I understand myself.

-I also have our dog to kennel, our house to clean, neighbors to notify, boarding passes to print and a refrigerator to clean out.
-I have this very weird thing that I have to do before I can leave on any trip that lasts longer than 2 days.
+I also have our dog to kennel, our house to clean, neighbors to notify, boarding passes to print, and a refrigerator to clean out.
+I have this very weird thing I have to do before I can leave on any trip longer than 2 days.
 I have to clean my house--just in case I am killed along the way and someone comes into my home and says--wow, she was really a disorganized pig.
-I couldn't handle that, so I clean.
-Like a mad lady.
+I couldn't handle that, so I cleaned like a mad lady.
 Then there is the refrigerator situation.
-All food that might go bad must be thrown away, the shelves wiped clean and straightened--for the same reason mentioned above.
+All food that might go bad must be thrown away, and the shelves wiped clean and straightened — for the same reason mentioned above.
 Can you say neurotic?